AnnahGerletti/Spoken-Not-Stirred/README.md

 # Spoken, Not Stirred - an at home game to play with your mates.
+### This was my teams final group project.
+It was a collaborative 7 day project which included, React youtube API, web speech to text and game logic.

 # group DYNAMICS
 ## TEAM ROLES ##